Cody Bellinger Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in the league.

-- The Pirates have the 21st-ranked team ERA among all league pitching staffs (4.54).
+- The Pirates' 4.51 team ERA ranks 20th among all league pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).

+- Selby will take the mound to start for the Pirates, his first this season.

 © 2023 Data Skrive.
 All rights reserved.